-Life Settlements and Viatical Settlements
+Life Insurance Settlements and Viatical Settlements

-Generally, such transactions involve policies of high value such as a face amount of $250,000 or more.
-But there is a slight twist – the policy holders who are selling their life insurance policies are generally knocking at death’s door.
+Generally, such transactions involve policies of high-value whole life insurance policy such as a face amount of $250,000 or more.
+But there is a slight twist – the policyholders who are selling their life insurance policies are generally knocking at death’s door.

 They want to ensure they will receive a good return on their investment.
 Due to the nature of the viatical settlement, the investors will require a review of the seller’s medical records to ensure the seller truly is a terminal patient and isn’t expected to have a long window to live.

-Terms vary, but an example would be an investor buying a life insurance policy for a terminal patient for half of face value, being named the beneficiary of the plan, then receiving the benefits when the policy holder passes away.
+Terms vary, but an example would be an investor buying a life insurance policy for a terminal patient for half of face value, being named the beneficiary of the plan, then receiving the benefits when the policyholder passes away.